Accessibility

 • Electronic participation in public meetings commenced in April, 2020, first as part of pandemic response, then on an ongoing basis as permitted by amendments to the Municipal Act, 2001.

-• Update of the Township website, with a specific purpose of ensuring that it is accessible, commenced in fall.
-Same was completed by year end.
+• Update of the Township website, with a specific purpose of ensuring that it is accessible, commenced in fall of 2020.

 • A funding application for the purpose of renovation of the rink shack to support COVID-19 issues also addressed accessibility.